phax/ph-dirindex-maven-plugin/README.md

 * `File` **sourceDirectory**
    The directory which should be indexed.
 This directory is mandatory to be specified.
 This directory is included in the resulting index file.
 No default present.
-* `String` **filenameRegEx**
-   An optional regular expression to index only files that match this regular expression.
-If it is not specified, all files are used.
 * `boolean` **recursive**
    Should the source directory be scanned recursively for files?
    Defaults to `true`
+* `String` **dirnameRegEx** (since v4.0.4)
+   An optional regular expression to index only directory names that match this regular expression.
+If it is not specified, all directories are used.
 * `boolean` **sourceChildrenOnly** (since v4.0.2)
    Should the source directory itself be excluded from the listing?
 This only has an impact if recursive listing is enabled.
    Defaults to `false`
+* `String` **filenameRegEx**
+   An optional regular expression to index only files that match this regular expression.
+If it is not specified, all files are used.
 * `File` **tempDirectory**
    The directory where the temporary index file will be saved.
    Default: `${project.build.directory}/dirindex-maven-plugin`